jkuehn10/MAG/README.md

 - For example, genes can be annotated to KEGG using [hmmer](http://hmmer.org/) and [kofam](https://github.com/takaram/kofam_scan) database.

 One example for this step running on [CHTC](https://chtc.cs.wisc.edu/) is showed in `chtc/MAG_prokka.sh` and `chtc/MAG_gene_kofam.sh`.

+After MAG_prokka.sh, run `python_and_R/MAG_prokka_annotation.py`, adapted from Qijun's script, which puts gene information from each MAG into one spreadsheet and puts the .faa files for each gene into one folder.

+Note: for MAG_gene_kofam.sh, tools are downloaded from https://www.genome.jp/ftp/db/kofam/.
+In this script, instead of compiling ruby and parallel, these are installed into a conda environment in the CHTC home directory before running this script.

+After MAG_gene_kofam.sh, run `python_and_R/KEGG_kofam_annotation_summary.py`, adapted from Qijun's script, which filters to select only KOs that have been confidently assigned and exports the data in a readable .tsv file.
+This provides KO assignments to genes in MAGs.

 ### [7] Estimate MAG and MAG gene abundance